Skip to content

 Civility Does Not Replace Equity

-SHRM appears to be doubling down on their recent statement on equity, instead of listening to their membership as people speak out across publications and social media against the decision to remove equity from DEI.
+SHRM appears to be doubling down on their recent statement on equity.
+Instead of, you know, listening to their membership as people speak out across publications and social media against the decision to remove equity from DEI.
 (I even considered adding letters to DEI!
 Have you heard of ABIDE?)
 The new SHRM direction appears to focus on civility.
+But civility does not replace equity.

 Voices sticking with the SHRM decision to lump equity under inclusion have called it things like “a strategic move about driving results” and that it “brings more people along for the ride.”